mirrow1/mirrow1.github.io/_posts/2021-12-03-BountyHunter.md

 ![image](https://user-images.githubusercontent.com/44827973/144559968-0cd09907-4eff-49cc-9173-84cb032016ab.png)

 Running it again with extensions reveals some interesting files.
+Note that it's always worth checking .php extensions when you know the web server is running php.

 ![image](https://user-images.githubusercontent.com/44827973/144560037-d792b5cc-cfa2-4c4b-812a-7653ca4747ec.png)

-Contents of /resources/README.txt:
+Contents of /resources/README.txt reveal there may be an unhashed password somewhere.

 ![image](https://user-images.githubusercontent.com/44827973/144560071-63c62fab-3253-4ece-b8c2-d2165e34da8f.png)

 I'm unable to view db.php.
-PHP files are executed by the server and only output the result to the client, we cannot usually read php source code.
+PHP files are executed by the server and only output the result to the client, we cannot usually read php source code as the web client.

 <h3>Reading db.php via php wrapper</h3>